lesept777/LittleFS-Shell/README.md

 Available commands:
-ls <directory> - List the contents of a directory cat <file> - Read the contents of a file echo <message> <file> - Write a message to a file append <message> <file> -
+ls <directory> - List the contents of a directory cat <file> - Read the contents of a file dump <file> - Dumps the contents of a file as hexadecimal echo <message> <file> - Write a message to a file append <message> <file> -